 Based on the research about entrepreneurial competencies that utilized EntreComp framework, it is found that the ability to mobilize others in forms of mobilizing teams and environment influenced by student professional experience, which can be obtained by learning through experience or given task experience such as project-based learning [24].
 Therefore, the concept explanation can be formulated into hypothesis 4 as follows: H4 Mobilizing others has positive association with learning through experience.
 Thus, the null hypothesis is mobilizing others has no positive association with learning through experience.
 A study that conducted to hospitality students that engaged with experiential learning found that experiential learning has an impact increasing ability to take the initiative together with increased understanding of how organization works, career expectation, adapt to change, leadership skills, and financial management skills [25].
 Hence, the concept explanation can be formulated into hypothesis 5 as follows: H5 Learning through experience has no positive association with taking initiative.
-So, the null hypothesis is learning through experiente has no positive association with taking initiative.
-So the null hypothesis is learning through experiential learning stated that it enhances several learning outcomes which enhance problem solving ability under uncertainty and ambiguity.
-Based on the explanation can be formulated into hypothesis 6 as follows: H6 Learning through experience others has no positive association with cope with uncertainty, ambiguity, and risk.
+So, the null hypothesis is learning through experience has no positive association with taking initiative.
+So, the null hypothesis is learning through experience has no positive association with taking initiative.
+Research on students entrepreneurial learning through experience has no positive association can be formulated into hypothesis 6 as follows: H6 Learning through experience others has positive association with cope with uncertainty, ambiguity, and risk.